How to compare internet service providers for your schoolPosted on 18 June 2021 by Beaming Support

 With closely monitored budgets and multiple stakeholders involved, you’ll likely need to present a variety of options and compare internet service providers for your school before a decision can be taken about making any upgrade to connectivity.
 Here we’ll describe the different criteria you should use to compare internet service providers for schools as you narrow down your choices.

 School lessons today often involve the use of resources from all around world, available at the touch of a button via the internet.

 With bandwidth-heavy video streams and interactive content becoming increasingly popular in the classroom, as well as cloud applications used by staff behind the scenes, school IT technicians will be acutely aware when it’s time to upgrade the school’s internet connection.

 Compare internet service providers for your school

-These questions will help you choose an internet service provider that can support the needs of your school now and in the future.
+These questions will help you compare internet service providers for your school and choose one that can support its needs now and in the future.

 What will it cost?

 Your school bursar or business manager will take a particular interest in this, but it’s in everyone’s interest to keep a close eye on the budget.

 As long as you’re satisfied with the answers they give to the rest of the questions in this guide, an ISP acting in the school’s best interest can help you make a saving.
 Read our case study for Skinners Kent Academy to see how we helped them save enough to bring forward the furnishing of their library’s PC suite.